Speak to one of our Camping & Outdoor experts. Call us on 02 888 10 333 or chat with us Mon - Fri 9 am to 5:30 pm AEDT.

 Step 4: Reconnecting Your Battery

-When you're ready to reconnect your battery, go ahead and attach the connectors back to the terminalsthis time working on the positive cables first.
+When you are ready to reconnect your battery, go ahead and attach the connectors back to the terminals.
+This time, work on the positive cables first.
 Push them back on and ensure you have a snug fit, then move on to the negative wire.
-Again, avoid having any other metal work on your car touching with the negative connector for safety.
+Again, avoid having any other metal work on your car touching the negative connector for safety.

 Step 5: Securing The Battery Pack